-Central causes of vomiting are:
+The main causes of vomiting are:

-• Nausea and vomiting in pregnancy (morning sickness): Vomiting in pregnancy especially common in the first trimester due to hormone level changes in the bloodstream.
-Pregnancy morning sickness occurs in 50 to 80% of new mom's to be.
-While the name would imply that this ailment only occurs in the morning, many women find that it can strike at any time of the day.
+• Nausea and vomiting in pregnancy (morning sickness): Vomiting in pregnancy is especially common in the first trimester due to hormone level changes in the bloodstream.
+Morning sickness occurs in 50 to 80% of pregnant women.
+While the name would imply that this ailment only occurs in the morning, many women find it can strike at any time of the day.

-Anti-cancer drugs used for chemotherapy
+1. Anti-cancer drugs used for chemotherapy

-Narcotic pain medications
+2. Narcotic pain medications-

-Lethal stimulus: in many cases certain smells or sounds may initiate the vomiting that originates in the brain.
-In other cases, certain sights including any emotional shock or pain may also initiate throwing up.
+• Lethal stimulus: in many cases, certain smells or sounds may initiate the vomiting that originates in the brain.
+In other cases, certain sights, including any emotional shock or pain, may also initiate throwing up.

-Illness related to heat: example extreme sunburn, heat exhaustion, or dehydration
+• Illness related to heat: example, extreme sunburn, heat exhaustion, or dehydration.

-Signs and Symptoms:
+Signs and Symptoms

 Adverse effects of the problem:

-Myths and facts:
+Myths and Facts:

-Myth: vomiting causes dehydration Fact: it is not true as the patient vomits only the contents of the stomach i.e. Food and stomach secretions.
+• Fact: it is not true as the patient vomits only the stomach contents, i.e. food and stomach secretions.
 Vomit does not contain any body fluids.
 Hence, the person is not left dehydrated after vomiting.

 • Fact: all vomiting can’t be caused due to some serious illness.
-Usually it is due to food poisoning or some stomach virus.
-Except if you vomit blood or bile (green coloured fluid) you need not worry.
-In any case if you feel unwell visit your doctor immediately.
+Usually, it is due to food poisoning or some stomach virus.
+Except if you vomit blood or bile (green coloured fluid), you need not worry.
+In any case, if you feel unwell, visit your doctor immediately.

 Diagnosis of Emesis: